Understanding Website Jargon

 What does DNS & DNS Hosting mean?

-A DNS (Domain Name System) is the internet’s telephone book.
-It provides the translation of a Domain Name such as arosoftware.com into a number which the internet network uses to direct your request to where it has got to go.
-The DNS will direct your domain to the location of your website code, which allows your unique website to display on your domain on the internet.
-If you intend to use your Domain Name for either email or a website you need 'DNS hosting'.
-DNS hosting is sometimes provided with Domain Name Registration at no extra charge, however, usually the domain name registration fees will be higher to ‘include’ DNS hosting fees.
-It is convenient to use the same provider for DNS hosting and website hosting.
-This makes management and fault finding easier.
+A DNS (Domain Name System) is the Internet’s telephone book.
+It translates a domain name like arosoftware.com into a number that the internet network uses to direct your request.
+The DNS will direct your domain to the location of your website code, allowing your unique website to display on the Internet.
+If you intend to use your domain for either email or a website, you need 'DNS hosting'.

 Can Aro host my DNS?

-If you are a new client of Arosoftware we include DNS hosting in your subscription package upon signing up.
+If you are a new client of Arosoftware, we include DNS hosting in your subscription package upon signing up.
 If you have recently purchased a new domain, you can forward us your domain registry login credentials and we can take care of the DNS migration process on your behalf.

 What is an SSL Certificate and do I really need one?